 The Madonna breast-feeds Jesus

 - The Virgin suckling the infant Christ (the ‘Virgo lactans’ or ‘Maria lactans’) is the most ancient type of Virgin and Child.
-What is thought to be the earliest example is a 3rd century fresco in the Christian catacomb of Priscilla at Rome (see right) which shows a seated woman holding a naked infant to her breast and apparently suckling it though, from the position of her draperies, the latter detail is not clear.
-The first established type was probably derived from the image of the Egyptian goddess Isis nursing her son Horus.
+What is thought to be the earliest example is a 3rd century fresco in the Christian catacomb of Priscilla at Rome (see right) which shows a seated woman holding a naked infant to her breast and apparently suckling it.
+This idea probably came from the image of the Egyptian goddess Isis nursing her son Horus.